Education and Counseling

 TAKING CARE OF YOUR PUPPY OR KITTEN

 Congratulations on adopting a cute, fluffy bundle of joy into your family!
 Raising a puppy or kitten is very exciting, but it can also be stressful if you’re unsure about their needs.
-That’s why you should call our hospital to Request An Appointment with your veterinarian.
+That’s why you should call our hospital to Make An Appointment with your veterinarian.
 They can help you get started with your pet’s care and answer whatever questions you have about education and counseling—the more, the better!

 In the first 6-8 weeks of life, puppies and kittens need a full checkup, parasite screen and their first round of vaccine boosters to stay healthy.
 Preventive care will help your four-legged friend avoid harmful diseases and grow up strong.

 We want you to be as prepared as possible to give your puppy or kitten the best care.
 During their first visit, you’ll receive a special kit with information about:

 - Contact information for local emergency vet